oracle/node-oracledb/doc/api.md

 FAN events generated when the standby database goes online.
 Standalone databases will send FAN events when the database restarts.

-For a more information on FAN see the [white paper on Fast Application Notification][97].
+For a more information on FAN see the [technical paper on Fast Application Notification][97].

 #### <a name="connectionrlb"></a> 15.9.3 Runtime Load Balancing (RLB)